Large Language Models, scientific knowledge and factuality: A framework to streamline human expert evaluation: Results

-\textbf{GPT-4: Top of the list and epistemically-aware (admits to lack of knowledge).
-14/20 factual answers.} For prompts without context, the model gave 70\% (14/20) of the answers that were specific and with factuality.
-In two prompts (out of 20), the characterisation of a given chemical compound was non-factual due to the incorrect name of the fungus that may produce the chemical.
-Importantly, the model did not guess the definition if it did not recognize the name.
+\textbf{GPT-4: Top performer from the list and epistemically-aware (admits to lack of knowledge).
+80\% of factual answers for the best prompt (Table \ref{tab:task1_percentage_optimal}).} The model did not guess the definition if it did not recognise the name.
 For two chemical compounds, the model generated a request for more context or referred to the knowledge cutoff date of 2021-09.
-After adding context, GPT-4 generated text about the one chemical, but is factual for one out of two prompts.
-In the case of the second compound, the model still referred to the knowledge cutoff date of 2021-09.
-In general, adding context did not improve neither the factuality nor specificity metrics, which was still at 70\%.
+In general, adding context did not improve neither the factuality nor specificity metrics, which remained at 70\% (for two prompts in total, P1-P2 vs P3-P4).
 The quoted names of the fungus that produces the chemical were incorrect.
-In general, the model generated fluent, semantically coherent, highly specific text (see Fumitremorgin C in Table \ref{tab:text_generation_short}).
+In general, the model generated fluent, semantically coherent, highly specific text (Table A.4).
 We observed less hallucinations compared to ChatGPT.

+\textbf{Llama 2: Exhibits a proclivity for generating inaccurate comparisons, particularly evident in chemical contexts.} Llama 2-70B model produced 20\% (4/20) responses that were both specific and factual (20\% of factual answers for each prompt, P1 and P2).
+Smaller versions of Llama2 demonstrated inferior performance.
+Adding context failed to enhance either factuality or specificity metrics; instead, such augmentation resulted in a noteworthy decline, approaching zero, across all tested Llama 2 models.
+The Llama2 models displayed a noticeable tendency to generate comparative phrases, particularly evident when tasked with chemical comparisons, frequently resorting to statements like `100 times more toxic than'.
+In summary, the Llama 2 models failed to generate text characterized by fluency, semantic coherence, and high specificity.